West Nile sub-region: Overview

 The sub-region received its name from being located on the western side of the Albert Nile.
 Military leader and former president of Uganda, Idi Amin, first gained prominence in the West Nile region before staging a military coup and usurping Milton Obote in 1971.

 Energy

-As of May 2019, West Nile is supplied by the 3.5 megawatts Nyagak Hydroelectric Power Station, located at Nyapea, Zombo District.
-This is boosted by the newly-installed 4.6 megawatt Yumbe Thermal Power Station, operated by Electromaxx.
-Another 8 megawatts thermal installation is expected in June 2019.
+As of May 2019, West Nile is supplied by the 3.5-megawatt Nyagak Hydroelectric Power Station, located at Nyapea, Zombo District.
+This is boosted by the newly installed 4.6-megawatt Yumbe Thermal Power Station, operated by Electromaxx.
+Another 8-megawatt thermal installation is expected in June 2019.

-Meantime, construction of the 6.6 megawatts Nyagak III Hydroelectric Power Station, is ongoing, with commissioning expected in 2022.
-With 16 megawatts to the sub-region now, the current power shortage can be mitigated until the national grid connections arrive in the next 2 to 3 years.
+Meantime, construction of the 6.6-megawatt Nyagak III Hydroelectric Power Station is ongoing, with commissioning expected in 2022.
+With 16 megawatts to the sub-region now, the current power shortage can be mitigated until the national grid connections arrive in the next two to three years.
 Electromaxx has received authorization to transfer 12.6 megawatts of its installation at Tororo to West Nile, to alleviate the acute power shortage there.